JoshuaJFHolloway/ZD/README.md

 - Use jest-styled-components to test my styled components
 - Work out why using 'extend' on styled components didn't work.
 Would be useful to extend the HeaderStyle for the SubHeaderStyle as it uses many of the same properties.
-- Test the api more and test the ResultsHolder component.
-I havent had much experience testing a stateless component so I ran into a few issues.
-What I will be doing is either passing props into it in the test and seeing what it returns or converting the function expressions into functions that I export and then test that way.
+- Test the api more.
+I havent had much experience testing a stateless component. so I ran into a few issues.
 - I want to create a dropdown box where you can enter the currency you want to pay with and it would convert it into cheese for you.
-This wouldn't be too difficult and I'll do it later today.
+This wouldn't be too difficult so I will do this.

 ## Screenshots of use!